What's happening at ski resorts in the Southern Hemisphere right now? The latest coronavirus news - Australia

 Mt.
 Buller's COVID-19 latest information page

-the situation has changed dramatically.
+the situation changed drastically.
 With the alert level raised to Stage 3, Mt.
-Buller has been closed since August 6th.
+Buller was closed from August 6th.

 We asked Tony Harrigton, a photographer who lives in Mt.
-Buller, about the actual state of the mountain.
-Tony is also Mt.
-Buller's official photographer, so he is familiar with the inside story of the resort.
+Buller, about the actual situation on the mountain.
+Tony is also the official photographer for Mt.
+Buller, so he is well-informed about the inner workings of the resort.

 With Mt.
 Buller closed, Tony was forced to stay in a hotel for two weeks after being asked to stay home due to restrictions while traveling to Queensland, where the Gold Coast is located, for surf business